‘Local Offer’ for Children with Special Educational Needs and disabilities.

 Our Governing Body ensure that as a school we make appropriate provision for all pupils identified as having special educational needs.
-The named Inclusion Manager for the school is Angela Cornish.
-A member of the Governing body, Jenny Trace, takes particular interest in special educational needs, although the Governing Body as a whole is responsible for making provision for pupils with special educational needs and for the publication of this report.
-Progress and attainment of children with SEND, as well as effectiveness of provision, is reported to Governors half termly by the Inclusion Manager.
+The named SENCO for the school is Jane Jones.
+A member of the Governing body, Karen Godfrey, takes particular interest in special educational needs, although the Governing Body as a whole is responsible for making provision for pupils with special educational needs and for the publication of this report.
+Progress and attainment of children with SEND, as well as effectiveness of provision, is reported to Governors half termly by the SENCO.

 The school may support your child in a variety of ways depending on their individual needs.
 The first way is within the class, where learning tasks will be matched to your child’s needs and will be overseen by the class teacher.
 An additional provision may be through targeted small group work that takes place out of the classroom.
 The class teacher will create a Pupil Passport which records how best to support your child in the classroom.
 A further level of provision may involve your child working individually with a member of staff to meet specific targets.

-For children with the highest level of School Support or an Educational, Health and Care Plan, the class teacher, supported by the Inclusion Manager, will record any specific provision in place, learning targets and progress towards them on an Individual Learning Plan (ILP).
+For children with the highest level of School Support or an Educational, Health and Care Plan, the class teacher, supported by the SENCO, will record any specific provision in place, learning targets and progress towards them on an Individual Support Plan (ISP).